 A Hebridean blue for Ryder Cup Harris Tweed

-HARRIS Tweed Hebrides designer Ken Kennedy loves blue.
+Harris Tweed Hebrides Fabric designer Ken Kennedy loves blue.
 And he has created a very special one in the fabric being used for the Ryder Cup collection, made in partnership with tailors Walker Slater and launched recently at Gleneagles.

 The fabric, designed at the Shawbost mill on the Isle of Lewis, has been made into a 25-piece collection of ladies and gents’ wear and will also be used in the uniform for the Junior Ryder Cup team.